bioinformaticsdotca/IDE_2023/module7/module7_phylodynamics_practical.md

 <img src="https://github.com/bioinformaticsdotca/IDE_2023/blob/main/module7/images/divergence.png?raw=true" alt="p2" width="750" />

 Finally, we can look at the tip-to-root regression from the divergence tree (i.e., how long each genome's total branch length in mutations is all the way to root vs the collection date).
+This can be done by selecting "DIVERGENCE" under the "Branch Length" header.

 <img src="https://github.com/bioinformaticsdotca/IDE_2023/blob/main/module7/images/tip_reg.png?raw=true" alt="p2" width="750" />